LBNL-ETA/FLEXLAB-ASHRAE140/README.md

 # FLEXLAB-ASHRAE140
 These are supporting files for the ASHRAE SSPC 140 Validation and Uncertainty research project.
-This repository contains files with measured results as well as construction details
+This repository contains files with measured results as well as construction details related to the experiments at FLEXLAB.
+The document "Measured dataset for validation of building energy modeling programs.pdf" contains a description of the experiments.
+For further questions contact Ralph Muehleisen or Zhaoyun Zeng at Argonnen National Laboratory.